Characters appearing in Jurassic Park.

 - Papa Wolf: Despite his earlier claims of not liking children, he goes through a lot to protect Lex and Tim in the first film.

 - Parting Words Regret: In III, when he discovers that Billy stole a pair of Velociraptor eggs "with the best intentions," he chews him out, outright telling him that he's "no better than the people that built this place."
 Shortly afterwards, Billy pulls off a Heroic Sacrifice to save Eric from being eaten by a flock of Pteranodons.

 - Pink Girl, Blue Boy: The blue boy to Ellie's pink girl.

 - "The Reason You Suck" Speech: In III, he gives Billy one of these when he discovers that Billy stole raptor eggs to use for funding, along with Billy's insistence that it was "with the best intentions":Grant: With the best intentions?
 Some of the worst things imaginable have been done with the best intentions.
 You know what, Billy?
 As far as I'm concerned, you're no better than the people that built this place.

-- Seriously Scruffy: In contrast to trendy Malcolm, suit-wearing Gennaro and Man in White Hammond, Grant dresses in a more casual, pragmatic way to emphasize his rugged, salt-of-the-earth character.
+- Seriously Scruffy: In contrast to trendy Malcolm, suit-wearing Gennaro and white suited Hammond, Grant dresses in a more casual, pragmatic way to emphasize his rugged, salt-of-the-earth character.
 It's also more practical, as unlike the others Grant spends most of his working time at various paleontological digs in out-of-the-way places.